fuchsia-br/fargo/README.md

 For fargo itself, that IRC channel can also work of one of the more Rust-aware folks happens to be paying attention.
 More reliable is the [rust-fuchsia](https://groups.google.com/a/fuchsia.com/forum/#!aboutgroup/rust-fuchsia) Google group.

+## Using different versions of cargo and rustc

+By default fargo will use the copies of cargo and rustc provided in `$FUCHSIA_ROOT/buildtools`.
+To change this behavior, set the environmental variables `FARGO_CARGO` and `FARGO_RUSTC` before running fargo.

 ## Using crates that link with native libraries